readmeio/oas/CONTRIBUTING.md

 ### Adding a new HAR

 Drop any new HAR's you'd like to add into the package into `src/`.
-HAR files should validate against the HAR spec, but you can run `npm test` to check that (and your new HAR will be automatically picked up by the test framework!).
+HAR files should validate against the HAR spec, but you can run `npm test` to check that.

+Please also fully flesh out the `response` object of your new HAR as well.
+If you need a utility to easily retrieve that data you can use [fetch-har](https://npm.im/fetch-har).

 ### Commit Conventions